 Sprinkled water and water pool in houses

 It is a common traditional practice for Indians to sprinkle water in front of their house early morning and on the roof top.
 This water evaporates and in a similar manner to that of the earthen pots.
 Due to this evaporation, the ambient temperature inside the house cools down, thus reducing the need for a 24-hour functioning of AC.
-This method has been used for centuries in rural areas and is now being observed in the urban areas.
+This method has been used for centuries in rural areas and is now being observed in urban areas.
 Similarly have a fountain or a just a large tank of water with aquatic plants can also help bring down the ambient temperature.
+Cost: negligible

 Cotton clothes in India have a history that dates back to centuries.
 Later in modern India, Khadi cloth made of hand-spun cotton fabric was made popular during the independence struggle.
 Cotton clothing, especially in lighter shades, gives relief from the scorching summer heat.
 Further, you can purchase cooler and more eco-friendly garments such as linen, hemp, banana fibre, etc.